 THE FAMOUS PAINTER GIOVANNI ANTONIO DE SACCHIS

 The city rejoiced in the Renaissance time with the birth of a famous Italian painter named Giovanni Antonio de Sacchis who was also called "Il Pordenone".
 Often as a surname was given the city of origin of the artists.
 He also worked a lot in Venice where he was a pupil of the famous painter Giorgione and a competitor of Tiziano.

-In several churches and buildings you can still admire his frescoes as for example in the Cathedral of San Marco in Pordenone.
+In several churches and buildings, you can still admire his frescoes for example in the Cathedral of San Marco in Pordenone.
 Here hangs his famous painting "Madonna della Misericordia" and there is the painted pillar with his self-portrait representing the Saint San Rocco.
 The cathedral was consecrated in 1374 and its 79 meters high bell tower 79 meters is the highest in the region.

 The city has several beautiful parks where locals enjoy hiking or go out for a picnic.

 The highlights of Pordenone: